 How to Register

 Patients may participate in the Tobacco Research and Treatment Program (TRTP) via several referral methods.

 Provider Referral - Ask your provider to refer you to the program.

 Self-Referral - Send an email to firstname.lastname@example.org or call the 2-QUIT line at 713-792-7848 (local) or 866-245-0862 (toll-free).

 Walk-in – Visit the Behavioral Research & Treatment Center reception desk, located on the second floor of the Dan L. Duncan building, by "The Star" via Access Wayfinding, to pick up a program brochure or speak with available staff.

 MyChart - MD Anderson patients who are tobacco users or recent quitters are proactively identified via the electronic Patient History Database.
-TTP staff will contact those identified to offer participation in the program.
+TRTP staff will contact those identified to offer participation in the program.

 Did you know?

 I have my freedom back, along with the simple joy of being present in whatever moment I may find myself in.Read his story